 |Regulation Z and Self-Certification Forms||

-Private education loans are now subject to additional regulations as a result of new Truth in Lending legislation.
+Private education loans are subject to additional regulations as a result of Truth in Lending legislation.
 The Federal Reserve Board approved Regulation Z, which revises the disclosure requirements for private education loans.
 Disclosures will be provided directly to the student.
 Students need to complete a Self Certification Form.
 This form will be provided by your lender.
-If you need another copy, visit Private Loan Certification Form.
 To complete the required Cost of Attendance, visit PTS COA.
-Students can find their individual awards on the Shopping Sheet and/or the Award Letters received from the Financial Aid Office.
+Students can find their individual awards on the Contracts received from the Financial Aid Office.

 |Disbursement||Per federal regulation, lenders are required to provide borrowers with a three business day right-to-cancel period after the final disclosure.
 Also, lenders are required to add an additional three business days for a borrower to receive the final disclosure.
 In most cases, the disbursement process will begin on the eighth day.|